routetonull/ipfabric_nornir_demo/demo1-basic.md

         },
     )

-Alternate method: provide url and credentials in code
+Another authenticatio option is to provide url and credentials in code instead of env vars

     from nornir import InitNornir
     nr = InitNornir(